bharagavatushar/MomentPicker/SECURITY.md

 # Security Policy

-If you discover a vulnerability:
+If you discover a vulnerability, please email security@example.com with details and steps to reproduce.
-- Do **not** open a public issue.
-- Email: security@example.com (replace with your address)
-- Include reproduction steps and environment details.